-The Public Art Team (PAT) holds public meetings as needed to review, discuss, and vote on matters concerning the City's public art collection.
+The Public Art Team (PAT) holds public meetings as needed to review, discuss, and vote to make recommendations to the City Council on matters concerning the City's public art collection.
 Meeting agendas are posted by the City Clerk's office at least 48 hours before the meeting.
 Constituents and stakeholders are encouraged to attend the PAT's public meetings and make comments on agenda items.
 Official votes will be conducted during the PAT's public meetings and the results will be recorded by the PAT in the meeting minutes.
 For a vote to take place, a quorum must be present.
 For a motion to pass, it must receive a majority of the votes of the Members present.

-The PAT has exclusive authority to recommend approval and commissioning of artworks intended to be added to the City's collection or be placed on City property to the Mayor.
+The PAT has exclusive authority to recommend approval and commissioning of artworks intended to be added to the City's collection or be placed on City property to the Mayor and City Council.
 By centralizing the responsibility of the City's artwork to the PAT, the PAT acts as a transparent, independent entity that holds public meetings to vote on matters concerning the City's art collection.
-Members are appointed by their representative groups, and may serve for up to 3 years.
+Members are nominated by their representative groups and appointed in accordance with provisions of the City Charter, and may serve for up to 3 years.
 The PAT is comprised of 7 members, including 2 members of the Newburyport Cultural Council, 1 member of the Newburyport Art Association, 1 local artist, 1 member of the Parks Commission, 1 City Staff and 1 representative from the Mayor's office.